puppetlabs/puppet-docs/snippets/nagiosbg.markdown

 will be added to `/etc/nagios/<type>.cfg`, but you can send them to a different file by setting their `target` attribute.

-You can purge Nagios resources using the `resources` type, but *only* in the default file locations.
+WARNING: You can purge Nagios resources using the `resources` type, but *only* in the default file locations.
 This is an architectural limitation.